 Immediately following last summer’s convention, the President appointed teams that examined and analyzed issues identified by the former Executive Director (ED).
 The teams presented their conclusions and recommendations at this meeting, and your AANR board made decisions regarding these initiatives:

-- Adult clubs: The former ED eagerly advocated including clubs that want to pursue sexually oriented activities in AANR, feeling that this would increase membership and, especially, revenue.
+- Adult clubs: The former ED advocated a rating system for AANR clubs that included identifying those that pursued sexually oriented activities, feeling this would increase membership and especially revenue.
 The team concluded that this approach does not match AANR’s core values, which are clearly expressed in AANR’s Bylaws.
 The team acknowledges that AANR messaging to the public often looks remarkably similar to that of entities pursuing sexually oriented activities.
 The team recommended that AANR revisit core values, and then create short- and long-term goals based on those values.
 The messaging that grows out of this work will differentiate AANR and its clubs from these other entities.
 The Trustees recommended the formation of an ad hoc committee to do this work.

 - Carver model: The former ED, a certified Carver trainer, strongly recommended that the AANR board adopt Carver, a well-known governance model used by many non-profit organizations.
 The team quickly realized that, to properly do their job, they needed to examine multiple governance models to determine the best match for AANR.
 The team determined that AANR currently uses a constituency model, but doesn’t use it well.
 The team ultimately recommended that AANR continue operating under the current model and provide training to the board in being more effective under this structure.
 The Trustees voted to establish an ad hoc committee to identify a facilitator to do this training.